kcl-eresearch/auth_api/README.md

 PUT /v{API_VERSION}/ssh_keys/<username>
 ```

-Parameters should be supplied as JSON dict containing all keys for user.
+Parameters should be supplied as JSON hash containing all keys for user, keyed on key name.

 Example input: